This summer, turn to turmeric and ginger for your dynamic ginger-family duo.

 Once you learn the many benefits of ginger and turmeric, it's easy to see why they have grown in popularity, and also why they are often used together.
 There are a variety of ways to get your daily intake, however, using turmeric and ginger as a daily supplement is the easiest way to get all the health benefits from both flowering plants.

 Overall, if you aren't planning on any downtime this summer, try spicing up your life with ginger and turmeric.
-Enjoy a gummy supplement, a new curry-inspired recipe, or a concentrated juice shot for health benefits that will keep you moving and feeling great!
+Enjoy a new curry-inspired recipe or a concentrated juice shot for health benefits that will keep you moving and feeling great!